CIRALabs/CIRA-Secure-IoT-Registry/README.md

 CIRA is presented the Secure IoT Registry prototype at the GSMA MWC19 Los Angeles congress (https://www.mwclosangeles.com/).
 This repo includes CIRA Labs' Powerpoint demonstration slides and prototype screenshots.

+In addition, we recently presented the concept to Canadian Government CCCS, at ICANN66 in Montreal at ccNSO meeting, at the Kanata CENGN summit.

 We developed a functional prototype using the L-SPARK Secure IoT Dev Kit.

 ![L-SPARK Secure IoT DEv Kit](/images/LSPARKDEVKIT.jpg)